 \end{Cor}

 \begin{proof} It follows simply from the exact sequences of compactly supported cohomology groups or the Borel-Moore homology groups. \end{proof}

-Thus the study of homology and cohomology of our tropical geometric compactification is at least partially reducible to that of the boundary for the specific range of the degrees.
-So let us study topology of our boundary $S_{g}$.
+Thus the study of homology and cohomology of our Gromov-Hausdorff compactification is reduced to that of the boundary for a specific range of degrees.
+Motivated by it, let us study the topology \footnote{A while after the appearance of the first version of this paper as arXiv:1406.7772, Chan-Galatius-Payne \cite{CGP16} appears which systematically studies the topology of the moduli of weighted metrized graphs \textit{ with $n(>0)$-marked points} i.e. the ``log version" of $S_g^{wT}$. } of our boundary $S_{g}$.
+First, we sketch the following cases of small $g$. \begin{Ex} $S_{1}$ is a point which stands for the circle of length $1$. $S_{2}$ is a two $2$-simplices (triangles) patched together along one of their edges for each.

-First, we sketch the following case of very low $g$ to grasp an intuition although these easiest cases are topologically trivial.

-\begin{Ex} $S_{1}$ is a point which stands for the circle of length $1$. and $S_{2}$ is a two $2$-simplices (triangles) patched together along one of their edges for each.
 The latter is also homeomorphic to a $2$-simplex again so $S_{1}$ and $S_{2}$ are both contractable. \end{Ex}

-The open dense locus $S_{g}^{o}$ of $S_{g}$ is rationally a classifying space of ${\it Out}(F_{g})$, thus has in general highly nontrivial topology.
-Indeed its cohomology is those of ${\it Out}(F_{g})$ (cf., e.g., \cite{EVHS} for non-vanishing cohomology for $g=5$ case), we expect interesting topological structure on $S_{g}$ for higher $g$.
+Since the open dense locus $S_{g}^{o}$ of $S_{g}$ is a rational classifying space of ${\rm Out}(F_{g})$ as known to \cite{CV}, it has in general highly nontrivial topology.
+Indeed its cohomology is those of ${\rm Out}(F_{g})$ (cf., e.g., \cite{EVHS} for non-vanishing cohomology for $g=5$ case), we expect interesting topological structure on $S_{g}$ for large $g$.